martinvonz/jj/docs/tutorial.md

 `git diff --color-words`), which makes the diff impossible to see in the un-colorized output above (the "not" in "not ready" is red).

-As you may have noticed, the working copy commit's id changed both when we edited the description and when we edited the README.
+As you may have noticed, the working copy commit's ID changed both when we edited the description and when we edited the README.
 However, the parent commit stayed the same.
 Each change to the working copy commit amends the previous version.
 So how do we tell Jujutsu that we are done amending the working copy